Rozdandy/ms2-project/README.md

 ## Ownership  Goals

-* Build a good engaging and interactive website with life Experience.
+* Build a good engaging and interactive website with real life Experience.

 * To show good understanding of JavaScript and other technologies.